 Here’s an example: Say you’re struggling to get people to attend events.
 This means your goal is to improve event attendance.
 Now that you know your goal it becomes obvious that your text messages should all be focused on sending event invitations, event reminders and RSVP requests.

 As opposed to saying your goal is to “text more people”.
 A broad goal like this isn’t centered on any specific objective which will make it harder to know what to send and when to send it.

 Ready to start texting your nonprofit’s audience?
 MessageDesk is here to help with a smarter, simpler text messaging solution.
 We provide Autoresponses, scheduled text messaging, and more for nonprofits and organizations of all sizes.

 You’ll also want to check out our list of free SMS text message templates.
 Just copy and paste to start texting.

-Finally, feel free to start a 7-day free trial with 50 free text messages.
+Finally, feel free to start a free trial.